IoTCrawler/Framework/docs/source/tutorials/graphql_search.rst

       indoorTemperatureSensors(isHostedBy: PlatformInput, observes: ObservablePropertyInput, offset: Int = 0, limit: Int = 0): [IndoorTemperatureSensor]
   }

-  type TemperatureSensor @resource(class : "http://Agt/TemperatureSensor", subClassOf: ["Sensor"]){
+  type TemperatureSensor @resource(class : "http://purl.org/iot/ontology/extended-iot-stream#TemperatureSensor", subClassOf: ["Sensor"]){

   }

-  type IndoorTemperatureSensor @resource(class : "http://Agt/IndoorTemperatureSensor", subClassOf: ["TemperatureSensor"]){
+  type IndoorTemperatureSensor @resource(class : "http://purl.org/iot/ontology/extended-iot-stream#IndoorTemperatureSensor", subClassOf: ["TemperatureSensor"]){

   }

-As you can see, the schema introdices two additional data types (but not extending them with additional fields).
+As you can see, the schema introduces two additional data types (but not extending them with additional fields).
 Due to two new queries new sensors can be queried in GraphiQL.
 The schema reuses types (e.g. Sensor, PlatformInput, etc.) from the other schemas (the core schema in this case).

 Let's first query indoor temperature sensors as the most specific data type: